caitlyn-ai/caitlyn-openapi-mcp/SECURITY.md

 ### What to Expect

-1. **Acknowledgment**: We will acknowledge receipt of your vulnerability report within 48 hours
+1. **Acknowledgment**: We will acknowledge receipt of your vulnerability report as soon as possible
-2. **Assessment**: We will investigate and assess the vulnerability within 5 business days
+2. **Assessment**: We will investigate and assess the severity of the vulnerability
-3. **Updates**: We will keep you informed about our progress in addressing the vulnerability
+3. **Updates**: We will keep you informed about our progress
-4. **Resolution**: We will work to fix confirmed vulnerabilities and release a patch as quickly as possible
+4. **Resolution**: We will work to fix confirmed vulnerabilities and release a patch
 5. **Credit**: With your permission, we will credit you in the security advisory and release notes

 ### Disclosure Timeline

-- **Day 0**: You report the vulnerability
-- **Day 1-2**: We acknowledge receipt
+We aim to address security vulnerabilities promptly, though response times may vary as this is an open-source project maintained by volunteers.
+We request that you:

-- **Day 3-7**: We assess and validate the vulnerability
+- Allow reasonable time for us to investigate and patch the vulnerability before public disclosure
+- Coordinate with us on the disclosure timeline
-- **Day 8-30**: We develop and test a fix
+- Avoid publicizing the vulnerability until a fix is available
-- **Day 30+**: We release a patch and publish a security advisory

-If the vulnerability is exceptionally critical, we will expedite this timeline.
+For critical vulnerabilities, we will prioritize a rapid response.

 ## Security Best Practices